HolmesSoftware/HolmesSoftware/README.md

 ### Nice to meet you! 👋

-I'm Tyler, im currently working as a Junior .NET Full Stack Developer at [Janalta](https://www.janalta.com/)
+I'm Tyler, im currently working as a Full Stack Developer at [Fishtank Consulting](https://www.getfishtank.com/)

 I've been using C#, JavaScript, React/Next, Firebase and SQL to build my personal projects and client sites!